cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

-Black Hawk's journey from a band of mercenaries to a cornerstone of galactic security epitomizes its unwavering commitment to excellence, strategic prowess and the relentless pursuit of securing the future of civilization.
+Black Hawk's journey from a band of mercenaries to a cornerstone of galactic security epitomizes its unwavering commitment to excellence, strategic prowess, and the relentless pursuit of securing the future of civilization.
 Standing ready to meet the challenges of tomorrow, Black Hawk remains a beacon of stability in the chaotic vastness of space.